mirceaulinic/salt-sproxy/docs/opts.rst

         This option requires a Master to be up and running.
 See :ref:`mixed-environments` for more information.

+.. option:: --no-connect

+    .. versionadded: 2019.7.0

+    Do not initiate the connection with the remote device.
+Please use this option with care, as it may lead to unexptected results.
+The main use case (although not limited to) is executing Salt functions that don't necessarily require the connection, however they may need Pillar or Grains that are associated with each individual device.
+Such examples include HTTP requests, working with files, and so on.
+Keep in mind that, as the connection is not established, it won't re-compile fresh Grains, therefore it'll be working with cached data.
+Make sure that the data you have available is already cached before executing with ``--no-connect``, by executing ``grains.items`` and / or ``pillar.items``.
+The point of this functionality is to speed up the execution when dealing with a large volume of execution events (either from the CLI or through the :ref:`runner`), and when the connection is not actually absolutely necessary.

 .. option:: --file-roots, --display-file-roots

     Display the location of the salt-sproxy installation, where you can point